Build vs. Buy: The Pitfalls of Building your in-house Software Integration Solution

 With cross-company integrations, you never know what future requirements you will encounter.

-For instance, if you have an incident to issue mapping where you have 150 projects on the Jira end (this is an actual case), and new projects are added on the fly on the Jira side.
+For instance, if you have an incident-to-issue mapping where you have 150 projects on the Jira end (this is an actual case), and new projects are added on the fly on the Jira side.
 How do you implement an efficient dispatching capability that is easy to maintain (without coding)

 • Reliability